 Did you know that the risk of drowning does not go away in winter, with 34% of drowning deaths occurring in Winter and Autumn in Australia last year?
 Swimming lessons should be attended all year round to maintain swimming skills and lessen your child’s risk around water.

-Common questions when talking about the importance of learning to swim is “Why should children swim all year round?
+Common questions when talking about the importance of swimming all year round are “Is it really necessary?
 Surely it is only important to swim in the warm summer months?
 Won’t my child get sick?”
-These assumptions are completely incorrect.
+Such assumptions are completely incorrect.

 Learning to swim is a long term, ongoing process, and consistency is the key to the development and maintenance of swimming skills.
 Attending swimming lessons makes up an important part of a child’s weekly routine throughout their infant, preschool and early school years, and should not just be limited to the summer months, as the skills and behaviours taught in lessons need to be practised all year round to allow children to develop at their own pace.
 Unfortunately the risks posed by drowning do not go away in winter, so neither should the lessons.

 Additionally, children under 5 are just beginning to develop muscle memory, and need constant reinforcement to retain skills previously learnt, so a break in lessons often results in a loss of skills.
 By taking a break in the cooler months, you may be wasting all the time and money spent on lessons previously, and by swimming all year round children remain confident in the water.
 It is important to remember that learning to swim is not just another option on the list of sports and activities available to children – it is an invaluable lifesaving skill – not a seasonal recreational activity.

 Our Top 10 Tips for happy Winter swimming are: